olneyhymn/ulsterworldly.com/content/post/york-churches-1903.md

 The elders at Smyrna at present are: Thomas McGill, R. M. Plaxco, J. B. Whitesides, W. M. Whitesides, J. A. McGill, J. E. Castles, and J. W. Quinn.

-## Tizrah
+## Tirzah

 Some time previous to 1800, there was a preaching station at Joseph Miller’s, several miles west of where Tirzah church now stands, and there was also an A. R. church at [Ebenezer](#ebenezer).
 The attempt to introduce Watts Hymns into the [Ebenezer](#ebenezer) church caused trouble, and those members in [Ebenezer](#ebenezer) who would have nothing but the Psalms, united with these Associates who worshipped at Joseph Miller’s, and organized Tirzah congregation, and located it seven miles south east of Yorkville, on the Yorkville and Landsford road.

 The organization was effected about 1803.
 Rev. Peter McMullen is said to have presided at the organization, and the first elders were: Joseph Miller, Thos.
 Barron, Samuel Barron and Charles McElwain.

 The first church was built of logs.
 Revs.
 Wm.
 Dixon, Eleazer Harris, John Cree, and Isaac Grier, preached as supplies at Tirzah.
 In 1827, Rev. Wm.
-M. McElwee was installed pastor of Tirzah and [Sharon](#sharon)
-, and continued until 1832, when he demitted his charge and went North on account of the slavery question.
+M. McElwee was installed pastor of Tirzah and [Sharon](#sharon), and continued until 1832, when he demitted his charge and went North on account of the slavery question.
 A new house of worship was erected in 1827.

 Rev. Thos.
 Ketchin preached there after Mr. McElwee left.
 It continued to be an Associate Church until 1834, at which time it came into the A. R. Presbytery of thie Carolinas and Georgia.